Bamdad-Kr/Bamdad-Kr/README.md

 Welcome to my GitHub profile! 🚀 Here's a bit about me:

 ## About Me
-- 🎓 **Aspiring Computational Neuroscientist** — passionate about neural modeling, brain-machine interfaces, and understanding the nervous system (even jellyfish! 🪼).
+- 🎓 **Aspiring CS Student** — passionate about neural modeling, brain-machine interfaces, and understanding the nervous system (even jellyfish! 🪼).
 - 🧠 Currently learning and exploring **Python**, **HTML/CSS**, and **JavaScript**.
-- 🌱 Dedicated to building small projects and honing my skills in web development and neuroscience-related tools.
+- 🌱 Dedicated to building small projects and honing my skills in **web development** and neuroscience-related tools.

 ## Current Goals
 - 🌐 Building a personal website and making it responsive.